Use a Wizard to Configure the Firebox for Mobile VPN with SSL

 - Click Finish.

-If you selected to open the configuration, the Mobile VPN with SSL Configuration page appears.
+If you selected to open the configuration, the Mobile VPN with SSL Configuration page opens.

-- To edit the configuration, see Manually Configure the Firebox for Mobile VPN with SSL.
+- To edit the configuration, go to Manually Configure the Firebox for Mobile VPN with SSL.

 Manually Configure the Firebox for Mobile VPN with SSL